I'm actively writing on Medium platform. Please check my posts there:

 M.Sc.
 Thesis: Integrated Guidance / Estimation in Linear Quadratic Differential Games.

-A discrete realization of the continuous tracking problem is considered.
-In this realization, the sampling interval, defined as the difference between two successive time steps, should be selected according to the scenario and computational constraints.
-A small sampling interval results in a small estimation error but is associated with a high computational burden.
-This trade-off raises the issue of choosing an optimal sampling interval.
-To avoid this conflict, we propose a criterion to act as a guideline for a reasonable choice of the sampling interval.
-This criterion is based on the predictor-corrector error covariance matrices of the linear discrete Kalman filter.
-Furthermore, for the case of the time-varying measurement noise intensity, this criterion has been successfully applied in an adaptive algorithm, resulting in a satisfactory, efficient, and stable sampling interval.
-Two numerical examples of a vehicle tracking problem are demonstrated and analyzed to show the benefits of the proposed approach.
+The commonly used discrete Kalman filter is considered.
+There, the step size, defined as the difference between two successive time steps, is selected according to the scenario type and computational constraints.
+Generally, reducing the step size improves the estimation error accuracy with the cost of a high computational load.
+This trade-off raises the issue of choosing an appropriate step size.
+To avoid this conflict, we propose a criterion to act as a guideline for a reasonable choice of the step size.
+This criterion is based on the predictor-corrector error covariance matrices of the discrete Kalman filter.
+Furthermore, for the case of the time-varying measurement noise intensity, this criterion is elaborated to an adaptive algorithm, yielding a satisfactory, efficient, and stable step size.
+Two numerical examples and a field experiment for a vehicle tracking problem are demonstrated and analyzed to show the benefits of the proposed approach.

 II.
 “Optimal Disturbance Attenuation Approach with Measurement Feedback to Missile Guidance” Barak Or, Joseph Z. Ben-Asher, and Isaac Yaesh.
-AIAA submitted 2020.
+AIAA - submitted.

 III.
 “Imperfect Information Game for a Simple Pursuit-Evasion Problem” Barak Or, Joseph Z. Ben- Asher and Isaac Yaesh.
 EuroGNC (5th CEAS Conference on GNC) AIAA co-sponsored conference.
 2019.